uozuAho/blog/content/blog/20200320_how_this_blog_is_built.md

 working on GitHub took more effort than I had patience for.
 Also being a Windows user, the Ruby usage put me off.

+# Hosting requirements
+Here's what I want from hosting, and how netlify provides.

+## must have
+- custom domain
+- HTTPS with automated cert renewal
+- easy deployment process
+- no kitchen sink trackers like google analytics etc.
+## nice to have
+- view/review before deployment

+# Netlify
+I use [netlify](https://docs.netlify.com/) for hosting.
+It provides managed CDN, HTTPS and custom domains, so I don't have to worry about configuring and updating them.
+A nice aspect of custom domains through netlify is that they hide personal details in domain registration.
+This hopefully reduces spam to me.

+I configured netlify to not do any build step.
+I simply build my site content with hugo, include the published content in my git repo, and push to GitHub to publish new content.
+This removes complication from the publishing process.

 # hosting options
 ## hugo-aware